asar0101/djre1/READme.txt

-This is just a learning project
+This is just a learning Django React project
 Erstellt von Dennis Ivy, Brad Traversy.

 I learnt it and some bugs fixed with